Blog

 Blockchain Ethereum

 Have you ever wonder why most of the web3 tools are written in go (geth, kubo,....) but it's actually difficult to find a go module that would let you interact with the web3 ecosystem like web3.js or web3.py does ?
-This blog post will introduce you to gweb3, a go module that aims at facilitate the interaction with an Ethereum blockchain from a go program.
+This blog post will introduce you to gweb3, a go module that aims to facilitate the interaction with an Ethereum blockchain from a go program.

 Read